 For students entering Skidmore Fall 2011 and beyond

-For students entering in Fall, 2011 and beyond, a major requires thirty-two credits in history, including HI 275 - Introduction To The History Major , 12 credits at the 300-level, including either one 300-level course designated as a research (R) course, or the thesis option (HI 373 and HI 374), and HI 380, Capstone in History.
+For students entering in Fall 2011 and beyond, a major requires thirty-two credits in history, including HI 275 - Introduction To The History Major , four courses at the 300-level, including one course 3XXR (300-level research course) or the thesis option (HI 373 and HI 374 .)

 For students who entered before Fall 2011

-A major requires thirty-two credits in history, including HI 275 - Introduction To The History Major , HI 375 - Colloquium In History or one 300-level course designated as a research (R) course, and nine additional credits at the 300 level.
+A major requires 32 credits in history, including HI 275 - Introduction To The History Major , HI 375 - Colloquium in History or one 300-level course designated as a research (R) course, and 9 additional credits at the 300 level.

 Credits toward the major/minor: Courses successfully completed through Advanced Placement, courses completed at other accredited institutions, and course credit received in programs abroad may, with the permission of the chair, be counted toward history requirements.
 Of the work submitted for the major, interdepartmental majors, and the minor, the department requires that at least half be credits taught in the History Department and listed in the Skidmore catalog.

-The department will treat six credits of Advanced Placement in either American or European history accepted by Skidmore College as equivalent to four credits toward the major or minor in history, or to the history component of interdepartmental majors.
+The department will treat 6 credits of Advanced Placement in either American or European history accepted by Skidmore College as equivalent to 4 credits toward the major or minor in history, or to the history component of interdepartmental majors.

 HISTORY WRITING IN THE MAJOR REQUIREMENT: History requires clear analytical prose that can convey complicated ideas, present evidence, and walk readers through an argument.
 The discipline has its roots in the humanities and thus values elegant, polished writing.
 Writing in history is also a key part of the learning process.
 It is through writing that students take disparate facts and events and turn them into historical interpretation.
 All History courses contribute to the development of students’ writing skills and are designed to prepare students for a final research project.
 Therefore, History and interdepartmental majors will fulfill the Skidmore writing-in-the-major requirement as they complete the requirements for the History (or interdeparmental) major.